or7nge/bim-benchmark-answer-scripts/README.md

 ## Notes

 - Results end up in `data/benchmark_results/<model>_answers.csv`.
-GitLab remote ignores them because the benchmarks results should be stored separately in an internal server.
+GitLab remote ignores (`.gitignore`) them because the benchmarks results should be stored separately in an internal server.
-- Push to GitLab with plain `git push`; use `git pushgh <branch>` when you need to sync this fork.
+- Push to GitLab with plain `git push`.
+Use `git pushgh <branch>` when you need to sync this fork.